ronny/ptvapi/README.md

 using the go-swagger tool:
 <a href="https://github.com/go-swagger/go-swagger">https://github.com/go-swagger/go-swagger</a>

-See the [transport] package for information on how to use a client that automatically includes the `devid` and `signature` params as required by the PTV Timetable API v3.
+See the [transport](transport) package for information on how to use a client that automatically includes the `devid` and `signature` params as required by the PTV Timetable API v3.

-[transport]: transport/README.md

 See [examples](examples) to see examples on how to use this library.